Coronavirus digest: Germans face choice to get 'vaccinated or infected' | DW | 12.05.2021

 Franciele Francinato, the health ministry's vaccination program coordinator, told reporters that this suspension was a precautionary measure.

-Meanwhile, Anvisa, Brazil's health regulator, issued a warning about the use of the COVID jab in pregnant women.
+Meanwhile, Anvisa — Brazil's health regulator — issued a warning about the use of the COVID shot among pregnant women.
 The regulator added that it had not been informed of any other side effects of the vaccine in pregnant women.

 "The serious adverse event of a hemorrhagic stroke was assessed as possibly related to the use of the vaccine given to the pregnant woman," said Anvisa.
 AstraZeneca has said that pregnant and breastfeeding women had been excluded from clinical trials of its COVID-19 vaccine.